vojtechkral/bard/doc/book/templates.md

 \foo{{{variable}}}
 ```

 This will fail to render, as Handlebars with interpret that as a raw block.
-To get around that, use:
+To get around this, use:

 ```tex
 \foo{ {{~variable~}} }